This post contains affiliate links, which means I receive a small commission, at no extra cost to you, if you make a purchase using this link.

 ♥ Aquaphor Healing Ointment: This is a stable for baby skincare and you probably have a jar of these for yourself!
 As newborn’s skin is very delicate, a good moisturizer will nourish and prevent dry chapped skin to develop.
 The Aquaphor ointment is a bit greasy but you don’t need a lot.
 A little goes a long way!

-To tame diaper rashes, apply generous amount of Butt Paste.
+♥ Butt Paste (40% zinc oxide): Even a little red spot on your newborn’s diaper area can make them uncomfortable.
+To tame diaper rashes, apply a generous amount of Butt Paste.
 Unlike other diaper rash cream, All Natural Boudreaux’s Butt Paste treats and helps protect against rash with natural ingredients like soothing aloe and a natural scent.

 ♥ Going home outfit.